techandy42/Codex_Playground/README.md

 ## Running the Game

-Execute the game script using Python:
+Activate the virtual environment if you created one, then run the game script:

 ```bash
 python snake_game.py